David Cohen saw off some incredible competition to be crowned the overall winner of our inaugural series.

-David's unique interpretation of a 'script with in a script' was different, fun, exceptionally cast and well edited.
+All four finalists were given the same script from which to make their final short.
+David's unique interpretation of a 'script within a script' was different, fun, exceptionally cast and well edited.

-We invited a mix of our investors and industry professionals to attend a Gala dinner where they were shown all 4 shorts.
-They vote for their winner by placing their chosen film card in a box.
-The votes were counted and there was a clear winner David Cohen.
+We invited active film investors and industry professionals to attend a Gala dinner where they were shown all four shorts.
+They voted in a secret ballot, the votes were counted and the winner was chosen.

 Jo was born in Northampton and holds a PGCE in Secondary Education, BA Hons in Theology & Media and a Post Graduate Diploma in Screen Acting.